jenshobo/jenshobo/README.md

   - 👨‍💼 I'm a software engineering student<br>

-  - 🏫 Currently in my second year of HBO and I have a MBO degree in game development<br>
+  - 🏫 Currently in my third year of HBO and I have a MBO degree in game development<br>

   - 🥇 My favourite language is C#<br>